nelson-lang/nelson-gitbook/en/string/contains.md

 ## Input argument

- - str - a string or cell of strings.
+ - str - a string, string array or cell of strings.
  - pattern - a string to find.

 ## Output argument